guentra/DLSS-NR-on-AMD/README.md

 Run [DLSS-NR on AMD](https://github.com/danielblnc/DLSS-NR-on-AMD) on Linux through Wine/Proton.

-**Experimental:** installation can succeed even if rendering does not work correctly in your game.
+**Experimental:** Feel free to report any issues you encounter.
+So far, it has only been tested on my PC.
+Asynchronous rendering is not functional yet.

 This development build uses upstream **v0.2.12**.